Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 Miscellaneous
 =============

-- improvement of random generator: use of the ``crypto`` module or other good-quality random source (ex: Linux entropy pool) and a pseudo-random number generator (ex: a Fast Mersenne Twister)
+- improvement of random generator: use of the ``crypto`` module or other good-quality random source (e.g. Linux entropy pool) and a pseudo-random number generator (e.g. a Fast Mersenne Twister)

 - use an enhanced version of WOOPER tailored for speed and low memory footprint (based on parse transforms)